jjohnston-aims/hpc_workshop/day_1.md

     - get more horses (is this more cores / more nodes?)
 - 10 year reproducable research (Nature journal?)
   - because of poor documentation on the software stack.
-  - keep job submission scripts
+  - users need to keep job submission scripts
   - eg, different version of R will give slightly different results.
 - throughput - total data through
 - bandwith - number of lanes
 - latency - delay
 - don't run jobs on the login node
-  - how would one go about running a job on the login node?
+  - this is not something you would do accidentally.
+You would need to intentionally open an interactive job when sshed into the HPC rather than submitting a job with the `sbatch` command.
+If you need interactivity you can request resources, then ssh into that node and run your stuff interactively there.
 - nodes versus cores
-  - nodes are the system units, eg a laptop.
+  - nodes are the system units, like a laptop.
-  - inside nodes are sockets?, which have processors, which have cores.
+  - nodes have processors, which have cores.
   - multithreading separates the computing activity according to different threads.
   - threads are smallest execution unit.
 A core can run multiple threads.
 It only executes one at a time, but it switches between threads when it needs to wait (waiting to get data for example).
+A thread is an execution thread.
+It's usually recommended to have one thread per core.
-  - jobs can be written as MPI or as multithreading
+  - jobs can be written as MPI (OpenMPI) or as multithreading (OpenMP)
     - multithreading must be on the same computer node.
-    - MPI is easier to write in general, but more difficult to write on a single (node?), but it scales.
 - `ssh -A` is used to access another cluster from within the cluster.
 Do not upload your private key to a cluster to access another one.